 HISTORY OF CORTONA

-Originally an Umbrian city, it was conquered and enlarged by the Etruscans, who called it Curtun.
-During the 600s BC, it joined the Etruscan League.
-Cortona eventually became a Roman colony under the name Corito.
-The origin-legends and ancient names of Cortona are described by George Dennis.
-In the final stages of the Gothic War (535–554), Cortona was sacked and destroyed.
-Cortona became a Ghibellinian city state in the 13th century, with its own currency.
-From 1325 to 1409 the Ranieri-Casali family successfully ruled the town.
-After being conquered by Ladislaus of Naples in 1409, Cortona was sold to the Medici in 1411.
+Cortona, originally an Umbrian city, was conquered and expanded by the Etruscans, who referred to it as Curtun.
+It became a member of the Etruscan League during the 600s BC.
+Later, it became a Roman colony and was named Corito.
+The ancient history and origin legends of Cortona are described in detail by George Dennis.
+In the latter stages of the Gothic War (535–554), the city was sacked and destroyed.
+During the 13th century, Cortona became a Ghibellinian city state, with its own currency.
+The Ranieri-Casali family ruled the town successfully from 1325 to 1409.
+Afterwards, it was conquered by Ladislaus of Naples in 1409 and sold to the Medici in 1411.
 In 1737, the senior branch of the Medici line went extinct and Cortona came under the authority of the House of Lorraine.
-Following the Italian Wars of Independence, Tuscany Cortona included became part of the Kingdom of Italy.
+After the Italian Wars of Independence, Tuscany and Cortona became part of the Kingdom of Italy

 Etruscan hanging lamp

-Santa Maria delle Grazie al Calcinaio was built in 1484-1515 by Francesco di Giorgio Martini in connection with an alleged miracle-performing image of the Blessed Virgin Mary, the “Madonna del Calcinaio”.
-This image was originally painted on the timbers of a lime-vat, a calcinaio, hence the name.
-In cases like this, where the strength of the Renaissance ideal of centralized building-design is applied to a nave-construction, the eastern part of the building was generally developed into a centralized form, that would then be crowned with a large cupola, foreshadowing the cathedral at Florence.
-The restored interior has unusually high arches.
+Santa Maria delle Grazie al Calcinaio, built between 1484-1515 by Francesco di Giorgio Martini, was constructed in connection with an alleged miracle-performing image of the Blessed Virgin Mary, the “Madonna del Calcinaio”.
+This image was originally painted on the timbers of a lime-vat, hence the name.
+In cases like this, where the Renaissance ideal of centralized building design is applied to a nave-construction, the eastern part of the building is usually developed into a centralized form, crowned with a large dome, foreshadowing the Cathedral in Florence.
+The restored interior features unusually high arches.